Locations:

 How do I care for my lymphatic capillaries?

-You can take care of your capillaries by:
+You can take care of your lymphatic capillaries in these ways:

-• Drinking water and staying hydrated so that lymph can move easily through your body.
+• Drink water and stay hydrated so that lymph can move easily through your body.

-When should I call a doctor about my lymphatic capillaries?
+When should I call a healthcare provider about my lymphatic capillaries?

 It’s important to stay current with preventive care, including annual physical exams.
 That way, your healthcare provider can detect problems at an early stage.

-Contact your healthcare provider if you experience symptoms including:
+Contact your provider if you experience symptoms including:

 A note from Cleveland Clinic